DUNE-DAQ/docs/docs/packages/daq-release/onboarding_page.md

 * ...[CERN's lxplus cluster](https://abpcomputing.web.cern.ch/computing_resources/lxplus/), where you'll first need to get an account

 * ...and to do that, you'll need to start with a [CERN user account](https://account.cern.ch/account/).
 You'll want a standard computing account, not the "Lightweight" one.
 Contact the DUNE collaboration coordinator, Maxine Hronek, at `maxine@fnal.gov` if you have questions.
+This should also give you a Zoom account, enabling you to attend online meetings.

 * See more about accessing the np04 computing cluster at https://twiki.cern.ch/twiki/bin/view/CENF/AccessRequirements

-### For Communication

-* Access to [Slack](https://slack.com)'s [dunescience.slack.com](https://dunescience.slack.com) workspace.
-Much of the day-to-day communication between developers takes place here.
-Within the workspace, start by joining these channels:

-    * **#dunedaq-integration**: general activity in DUNE DAQ development

-    * **#daq-sw-librarians**: the channel where you request membership in [the DUNE-DAQ organization on GitHub](https://github.com/DUNE-DAQ) as well as membership on a particular development team.
-It helps speed things up if you have your local institution's DUNE DAQ group leader vouch for you on this channel.

-* A [Zoom account](https://zoom.us/) so you can join online meetings.
-Again, try to have a name that makes you easy to identify.

-* Using [Fermilab's listserv service](https://listserv.fnal.gov/), subscribe to `dune-fd-daq-cnsrt@listserv.fnal.gov`.
-This is where important messages about meetings, etc. are sent to the consortium.

 ## Websites